pypy/pypy.org/posts/2026/04/pypy-v7322-release.rst

 making a HPy_ / CFFI_ / cppyy_ version of your library that would be performant
 on PyPy.
 In any case, `cibuildwheel`_ supports building wheels for PyPy.

+.. rubric:: Footnotes

+..
+[0] Once `a PR to pyperformance`_ to use the _pickle module on PyPy is accepted

 .. _`PyPy`: https://doc.pypy.org/
 .. _`RPython`: https://rpython.readthedocs.org
 .. _`help`: https://doc.pypy.org/en/latest/project-ideas.html